Some links in this post may be affiliate links

 The best potting mix for Tree Houseleeks is sandy loam soil which is rich in organic matter.
 Cactus and Succulents soil is not good for Aeoniums as they require slightly more moisture than other succulents.
 A potting mix comprising of 1/3 ordinary potting soil and 2/3 of cactus and succulents potting mix is ideal as it holds adequate moisture while draining easily.

 Tree Houseleeks have a small root system so frequent repotting is not necessary.
-Repot every 2-3 years at the beginning of the growing season when they have become pot-bound.
+Repot every 2-3 years at the beginning of the growing season when they become pot-bound.

 Use a pot 1 size larger than the current one and ensure that it has a drainage hole to prevent the soil from getting soggy to avoid rotting.